Common Pacific Northwest Spiders

 The Yellow Sac Spider, though often not yellow, is found in eastern Washington and in the Seattle area.
 These spiders are a growing nuisance for homeowners.
 They are named for the small cocoon-type webs or silk sacs they weave and sleep in.
 They prefer the outdoors and are mainly garden-dwelling spiders in the warm season.
 They actively hunt at night and often make their way indoors in the fall.
 They are great climbers and are usually spotted along walls or on the ceiling.
 Yellow Sac Spiders are also more tolerant of colder weather and may still wander outdoors when the temperature drops.

 Bites from the Yellow Sac Spider are rare, but again can occur when the spider is trapped against the skin.
 Bites are painful, much like a bee sting.
 They cause redness and a burning sensation.
 The venom causes swelling and a slow healing with broken, ulcerated sores or blisters around the bite site.
 These sores will begin to heal after a few days.
 Avoid the Yellow Sac Spider!

 Because of their web site selection by trial and error, many webs may be constructed in several days.
 Dust collecting on these webs accentuates their presence.
 This situation is unacceptable in most households, not to mention offices and other working environments.

 If you have a house spider infestation that you urgently need removed, Eastside Exterminators can help.
 Our pest control operators use the latest spider control methods to clear them and keep them out of people’s homes.
-To schedule our services, call us at 425-482-2100 today.
+To schedule our services to get rid of the pnw spiders, call us at 425-482-2100 today.